bebebebebe/sense-of-directions/README.md

 - 13th and Third Ave (maroon)
 - Park Slope Food Coop, Brooklyn (teal)

 There is a "toggle view" button, that lets you switch between a dark theme, a light theme (which includes a grid representing the ground), and a bird's eye view.
 There is an "update" button, that lets you update your position, assuming location data is available and permittted in your browser.
-Your phone's compass is used to update the view depending on what direction the phone facing.
+Your phone's compass is used to update the view depending on what direction the phone is facing.

 ### Compatibility/Device Note